TheMeteoRain/quality-of-exile/README.md

 - Download .exe file (it will be recognized as virus)
 - Run it

-## How To Use

-To change keybinds, press F10 (default) to open the hotkey configuration window.
-You can customize this keybind to your preference.
-Note that all the keybinds must be pressed in-game, as this script doesn't recognize keys pressed outside of the game.

 ## Features
 - **Read Local Client.txt File**
   - Leverages the `Client.txt` file from Path of Exile 1 or 2 to enable advanced features.